flancia-coop/doc.anagora.org/social-coop-oc.md

             - Need to determine if it's OK to get new users for everybody or people need to recover any information/functionality from the previous users
                 - Edu: as user of this service, recovering artifacts from the previous meetings would be very good.
 Getting new users after that would be OK.
                 - Luke: having the service available again is most important as long as that doesn't preclude us restoring artifacts eventually.
-                - Melissa: we should write up status and options in Loomio.
+                - Melissa: we should write up status and options in Loomio, also making more people aware of the Meet.coop services.
-                - Gilles:
+                - Gilles: on improving onboarding overall.
     - Bonfire testing
     - Mayfirst
     - Platform6 as fiscal host